Cognigy/Documentation/docs/en/docs/ai/tools/node-search.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.16.0-blue.svg)]({{config.site_url}})

 With the Node Search field, one can carry out a case-insensitive search through the flow nodes.
-Please take a look [here]({{config.site_url}}ai/tools/node-search/#searchable-contents) for a list of what can be searched within a flow.
+Take a look [here]({{config.site_url}}ai/tools/node-search/#searchable-contents) for a list of what can be searched within a flow.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/node-search-field.png" width="100%" />